RMCrean/practical-python-for-scientists/docs/day2/day2_intro.md

-Day 2 will focus on writing cleaner code and how to
+Day 2 will focus on writing cleaner code and how to make use of python to write cleaner code.

 The following topics will be covered:
-- Documentation
-- Variable naming
+1. Variable naming
-- Type hints
+2. Documentation
-- f strings
+3. f strings.
-- Pep8 and autoformaters.
+4. Type hints.
+5. The Pep8 style guide
-- Linting
+6. Autoformaters and Linting
-- Bad habits and what to do instead.
+7. Bad habits and what to do instead.
-- DRY (Don't Repeat Yourself).
-- Single responsiblity principle.
-- Function Length and Complexity:

-# f strings
-# CASING, CONSTANTS
-# TYPE HINTS
-# DISCUSS PEP8
+8. Design principles
+9. Formatting a python script.

+There will also be several practical sections where we'll go through making code cleaner.